History of Scottish Gaelic: Modern era

 Scottish Gaelic has a rich oral (beul-aithris) and written tradition, having been the language of the bardic culture of the Highland clans for many years.
 The language preserves knowledge of and adherence to pre-feudal 'tribal' laws and customs (as represented, for example, by the expressions tuatha and dùthchas).
 These attitudes were still evident in the complaints and claims of the Highland Land League of the late 19th century, which elected MPs to the Parliament of the United Kingdom.
 However, the language suffered under centralisation efforts by the Scottish and later British states, especially after the Battle of Culloden in 1746, during the Highland Clearances, and by the exclusion of Scottish Gaelic from the educational system.

-According to Yale University music professor Willie Ruff, the singing of psalms in Scottish Gaelic by Presbyterians of the Scottish Hebrides evolved from "lining out" – where one person sings a solo before others follow – into the call and response of gospel music of the southern USA.
+According to Yale University music professor Willie Ruff, the singing of the metrical psalms in Scottish Gaelic introduced by Presbyterians immigrants to North Carolina, Georgia, and Virginia from the Scottish Hebrides evolved from "lining out" – where one person sings a solo before others follow – into the call and response of gospel music of the southern USA.
 The veracity of this claim has, however, been disputed.

-An Irish translation of the Bible dating from the Elizabethan era was in use until the Bible was translated into Scottish Gaelic.
-Author David Ross notes in his 2002 history of Scotland that a Scottish Gaelic version of the Bible was published in London in 1690 by the Rev. Robert Kirk, minister of Aberfoyle; however it was not widely circulated.
+A Classical Irish translation of the Bible dating from the Elizabethan era was in use until the Bible was translated into Scottish Gaelic.
+Author David Ross notes in his 2002 history of Scotland that a Scottish Gaelic version of the Bible was published in London in 1690 by the Rev. Robert Kirk, Episcopalian minister of Aberfoyle; it was not, however, widely printed or circulated.
 The first well-known translation of the Bible into Scottish Gaelic was made in 1767 when Dr James Stuart of Killin and Dugald Buchanan of Rannoch produced a translation of the New Testament.
 Very few European languages have made the transition to a modern literary language without an early modern translation of the Bible.
 The lack of a well-known translation until the late 18th century may have contributed to the decline of Scottish Gaelic.